Many developers spend a fair amount of the day waiting:

 I just committed a one-key user reset that I perform many times based on this advice.
 Thanks.

-Andrew_Vit almost 11 years ago
+Andrew_Vit over 11 years ago

 Andrew_Vit